Learning from Emergence: A Study on Proactively Inhibiting the Monosemantic Neurons of Artificial Neural Networks: Introduction

+\item There is no quantitative definition of monosemanticity with high computational efficiency.
+To effectively detect monosemantic neurons, we propose a new evaluation metric of monosemanticity with a theoretical guarantee on online computation.

-To actively guide the reduction of monosemanticity, we propose a 2-phase solution: (i) monosemantic neuron detection and (ii) monosemantic neuron inhibition.
-Existing works build feature datasets and detect neuron activation when input contains specific features to find monosemantic neurons \cite{sparseprobe, bricken2023towards, bills2023language}.
-However, these methods have efficiency and flexibility issues.
-Instead, we provide an effective online metric for detection.
-To inhibit monosemantic neurons, we identify the drawbacks of simple methods and propose a theoretically supported Reverse Deactivation method to modify monosemantic neurons, guiding the model to reduce monosemanticity during training.
-Our approach can be integrated as a parameter-free and flexible insertion module called MEmeL, which can adapt to various neural network structures and introduce no computational overhead during testing.
+\item To overcome the inherent drawback of the naive inhibition methods, we propose a theoretically supported reverse deactivation method to suppress monosemantic neurons.
+It can be integrated as a parameter-free and flexible insertion module, which can adapt to various neural network structures and introduce no computational overhead during testing.

-To validate the effectiveness and generalizability of our method, we conducted tests on language, image, and physics simulation tasks, applying MEmeL to milestone models such as Bert and ConvRNN.
-The architectures covered Transformer, CNN, and RNN.
-The experimental results demonstrated the effectiveness of our method.
+\item To validate the effectiveness and generalizability of our method, we conducted tests on various tasks including language, image, and physics simulation.
+The proposed method MEmeL is applied to milestone models such as Bert, ConvRNN, and different architectures like Transformer, CNN, and RNN.
+The experimental results demonstrate that MEmeL performs well on different neural networks and corresponding tasks. \end{itemize}

-We summarize our contribution as follows: \begin{itemize} \item We raise the concept of ``Emergence Learning'', though far behind solving it, referring to a more recent research direction aside in middle- to large-scale models, in which patterns of neurons hardly appear in small models.
-The target is to identify factors related to the difference of scales and design specific solutions to induce the occurrence of emergence or improve performance. \item To validate our hypothesis that the decrease of monosemanticity could be a key factor in high performance, we propose an efficient and effective method to detect monosemanticity. \item We design solution RD to inhibit monosemanticity with theoretical guarantee, which overcomes an inherent drawback of naive solutions. \item We conduct experiments in various tasks with different types of neural networks to validate the effectiveness of our method.

-(We are exploring our computational resources to conduct larger-scale experiments.) \end{itemize} The rest of the paper is organized as follows: Section~\ref{sec:problem} provides the formal problem definition.
-Section~\ref{sec:method} introduces our method for decreasing monosemanticity.
-Experimental results are presented in Section~\ref{sec:exp}.
-We review related works in Section~\ref{sec:related}.
-Finally, we conclude our paper in Section~\ref{sec:conclusion}.